 To be considered for admission, you must have a bachelor’s degree from a regionally accredited college or university prior to the start of orientation.
-A minimum cumulative grade point average of 3.20 is required for consideration.
+A minimum cumulative grade point average of 3.20 is required for consideration (beginning with the 2015-16 application cycle, the minimum GPA for consideration will be 3.0).
 In addition, applicants should have a minimum grade point average in the combined prerequisite courses of at least 3.0 to be considered competitive.

 All prerequisite science courses need to be taken for a grade; pass/fail is not accepted.
 Testing out of a non-science prerequisite course may be acceptable upon approval by the physical therapy admission committee.
 Grades below a C- are not accepted for any prerequisite.
 Prerequisite courses must be completed before orientation in August.